ignatiusmb/aubade/workspace/content/conductor/+article.md

 description: filesystem orchestration for Aubade
 ---

-the `/conductor` module orchestrates content in the filesystem. it provides an `orchestrate()` function to traverse directories and build a structured tree of articles and its metadata.
+the `/conductor` module orchestrates content in the filesystem. it provides an `orchestrate()` function to traverse directories and build a structured tree of articles with their metadata.

 > requires [`node:fs`](https://nodejs.org/api/fs.html) for filesystem access.

+## orchestrate

 ```typescript
 export async function orchestrate<Output extends Record<string, any>>(